chadpopik/CAPPIBARAS/README.md

 runchains:
-- TODO 1: Make the corner plot automatically find and assign the fit parameters (.py)
-- TODO 2: Find a way to make the general model things (HOD, SHMR, mass_function, etc) apply to every likelihood
+- TODO 1: Find a way to make the general model things (HOD, SHMR, mass_function, etc) apply to every likelihood